taichi/modernjs/modernjs.en.md

 [redux-saga] and [redux-observable] are modules that are quite difficult to understand the behavior model.
 Instead, the ActionCreator code will be simpler, and Action will be a fairly simple object to store the contents of the event that occurred.

-[reducex-saga] and [reducex-observable] add a new layer to [Redux] whose names are different but which are the same role.
+[redux-saga] and [redux-observable] add a new layer to [Redux] whose names are different but which are the same role.

 Again, for simplicity, [redux-saga] implements additional layers using GeneratorFunction and [redux-observable] uses [RxJS] to implement additional layers.